mtache/minijavac/README_execution.txt

 We simplified the basic operations by considering almost every numeric variable as a float, to go faster to the most interesting parts.
 We are thus able to execute basic algorithms using the statements listed before.

+To run the execution, type :
+ocamlbuild Main.byte -- Tests/TestsUnitairesExec.java
+on a terminal.